samtap/fang-hacks/README.md

 Click 'Apply' to enable the hacks.

 ## Background
 The modifications aim to be as least intrusive as possible.
 Currently there's no recovery method when the device doesn't boot, so only a minimum of system files are modified.
-This means you can always revert to original behavior by simply removing the sd-card.
+As long as you don't completely disable the cloud apps (DISABLE_CLOUD=1), you can always revert to original behavior by simply removing the sd-card.
+When cloud apps are disabled and no boot scripts are found on the sd-card (i.e. when it's not inserted), nothing is started when the device boots so you will not be able to access it through the web-interface, telnet, etc.

 Small system modifications are made when you click Apply on the status page: